cassitow/image-classification-with-pytorch/README.md

-# Capstone project - Image Classification with Augmentation using PyTorch
+# Image Classification with Augmentation using PyTorch
 Pytorch Capstone project